 Human-induced climate change is one of the greatest challenges of the still young century.
 We are a team of scientists who agree that we should dedicate our basic research to combat it.
-Therefore, the Schuller Lab focuses its research on two main questions: How can bacteria fix the greenhouse gas CO2 and how do they respond to changing environmental inputs.
+Therefore, the Schuller Lab focuses its research on these questions: How can microorganism fix the greenhouse gas CO2 and how do they respond to changing environmental inputs.

 Bacterial biochemical pathways hold a wealth of opportunities for synthetic biology approaches that could be used to create improved microbes for the production of chemical compounds, to generate solar fuels and to sequester CO2 to combat global warming.

 We are located on the Lahnberge in the historic city of Marburg.
 We are part of the SYNMIKRO research centre, a cooperation between Philipps University and the nearby Max Planck Institute for Terrestrial Microbiology.

 Lena Schmück arrived as an intern and she decided to stay for her master.
 Today she was accepted as a PhD student!
 A testimony to the good working atmosphere and the great people.